-- The Career Planning and Exploration organization in Blackboard is customized to your class year and contains a great deal of information and links to help you through your entire career planning process.
+- The Career Planning and Exploration organization in Brightspace is customized to your class year and contains a great deal of information and links to help you through your entire career planning process.

 - Careers in Medicine (CiM) self-assessment tools can help you understand and articulate your interests, skills, values and personality as they relate to your medical career

 - Specialty Information, including a list of specialties, Q&A, and a list of both student and national organizations